microservice-tools/pixis/README.md

 1. Clone this project
 2. Activate virtualenv
 3. Two options to install:
+    - Using pip3:
+        - `pip3 install pixis/`
     - Using setup.py:
         - `cd pixis`
         - `python3 setup.py develop`
-    - Using pip3:
-        - `pip3 install pixis/`
 - Uninstall:
     - `pip3 uninstall pixis`

 # Usage

-Command line options will be included soon!
+TODO: build file section

 **Default settings for Pixis:**
 - Looks for a user-defined build file named **build.py** in the current working directory.
 If it exists, run it
 - If specification file is not specified in the build file, looks for a specification file named **swagger.yaml** in the current working directory
 - If a folder named **templates/** exists in current working directory, then Pixis will use templates inside that folder instead of default templates, as long as those templates are the same name as the defaults
-- Pixis will generate a Flask server directory named **flask-server-generated** in the current working directory
+- Pixis will generate a Flask server directory named **build** in the current working directory

 **Run Pixis using default settings with:** `$ pixis`

 **Run Pixis using a build file:** `$ pixis build.py`

-Sample build file with available options can be found in our repository's **SAMPLE/** directory (documentation soon!)
+Sample build file with available options can be found in our repository's **sample/** directory (documentation soon!)

 ---